Frequently Asked Questions

 What is the total funding being provided through the Alliance?

 The pilot will allocate 5% of funds for socially disadvantaged producers and 5% for limited resource producers in each state.
 If the funds are not used during the first year, they will be rolled into the second year allocation for underserved producers.
-Additional efforts will then be made to achieve the goals, including potentially adjusting the selection of conservation districts to reach more socially disadvantaged producers.
+Additional efforts will then be made to engage and enroll underserved producer groups, including potentially expanding participating conservation districts to improve outreach and support resources.

 Producer Obligations & Expectations